Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 British Literature since 1800

 This course is a survey of British literature from the Romantic period through to the early twenty-first century.
-By the course’s end, students will be familiar with major authors such as Wordsworth, Keats, Austen, Browning, Rossetti, Yeats, Eliot, Ford, Mansfield, Joyce, Beckett, and Smith.
-We will engage with canonical and non-canonical texts in a wide variety of modes, genres, and media, including lyric and narrative poetry, stage and closet drama, the literary and graphic novel, the essay and manifesto, genre fiction (e.g., detective fiction and the gothic), as well as cinema, television, and music.
-Throughout the semester, we will make a point of always considering how aesthetic value, literary form, representational strategies, and language practices develop in dynamic relation to historical, political, and material contexts of production and reception— for example, the Industrial Revolution, nationalism and colonialism, shifting gender roles, the emergence of “popular culture”, World Wars I and II, the decline of the British Empire, postmodernism, and globalism.
+By the course’s end, students will be familiar with major authors such as Wordsworth, Keats, Smith, De Quincey, Browning, Rossetti, Yeats, Eliot, Ford, Mansfield, Beckett, Greene, and Smith.
+We will engage with canonical and non-canonical works in a wide variety of modes, genres, and media, including lyric, dramatic, and narrative poetry; autobiography, the novel, and the essay; and cinema, television, and popular music.
+Throughout the semester, we will make a point of considering how aesthetic value, literary form, representational strategies, and language practices develop in dynamic relation to historical, political, and material contexts of production and reception— for example, the Industrial Revolution and city life, nationalism and colonialism, shifting gender roles, the emergence of “popular culture,” World Wars I and II, the decline of the British Empire, postmodernism, and globalism.

 American Literature to 1870